-I started Concepts Created over six years ago out of a curiosity of working with reclaimed wood.
-That curiosity has grown into a passion and continues to grow.
-Each piece I build Is an expression of myself, I truly pour my heart and soul into my work.
+Concepts Created was born over six years ago out of a curiosity of working with reclaimed wood.
+That curiosity grew into a passion and continues to grow to this day.
+Each piece I build is an expression of myself, and I truly pour my heart and soul into my work.

 I could never be a success without my beautiful wife, Susan, working alongside me.
-This is truly a family business, as you can often find my children working with me in the shop doing what they can to help, or just keeping me company.
+This is truly a family business.
+You can often find my children working with me in the shop doing what they can to help, or just keeping me company.

 About Bryan Black

-I have been in various buildings trades my whole life and learned many skills, but the most valuable were the years I spent working for a custom cabinet maker in Southern California.
-There I learned many building techniques and of course, some tricks of the trade.
-I hadn’t yet worked with reclaimed wood – it wasn’t until I went out on my own as a finish carpenter/cabinet maker did I get that chance.
+I have worked in various buildings trades my whole life, and have learned many skills.
+I spent many years working for a custom cabinet maker in Southern California.
+My most valuable experiences and techniques were gained in that position, but I hadn’t yet worked with reclaimed wood.
+It wasn’t until I went out on my own as a finish carpenter/cabinet maker that I got that chance.
 At the end of a particular project there was some reclaimed wood leftover.
 I took it home and built my first coffee table.
 What began as a hobby years ago, has now become my full time work and passion.

 A Unique History

-You might be wondering what the clam shell symbol is all about.
-I burn this on the top of every piece I build, as my trademark.
-I noticed this symbol on my family crest and when I looked up its meaning, I found that it symbolizes a long journey.
-This is interesting because my mother, while researching our family genealogy, discovered that my great grandfather (12 generations) was John Alden, the ship’s carpenter on the Mayflower.
+You might be wondering about the clam shell symbol in our logo.
+This symbol is burned into the top of every piece I build, as my trademark.
+Years ago I noticed this symbol on my family crest, and decided to look up its meaning.
+I found out that it symbolizes a long journey.
+This is fitting, because my mother, while researching our family genealogy, discovered that my great grandfather (12 generations ago) was John Alden, the ship’s carpenter on the Mayflower.

 Each piece I build is truly unique.
-The wood that was once a barn or some other building, has now journeyed through the hands of the grandson of one who journeyed across the atlantic and helped settle this land.
-The pioneer spirit can be sensed and the heritage can be touched as each table I build sits as the centerpiece of your family, as your conversations and life add to the history of it’s life.
-May you truly enjoy your table…
+The wood that was once a barn or some other building, has now journeyed through the hands of the descendant of one who journeyed across the Atlantic and helped settle this land.
+This same pioneer spirit can be sensed, and the heritage touched, as each table I build sits as the centerpiece of your family, as your conversations and life add to the history of it’s life.
+May you truly enjoy your table.

 Some years ago I wrote an essay about the Pilgrims and the true meaning of Thanksgiving.
-If you are interested please take some time to read it:
+Click the link below to read it.